 1141: As he journeyed towards Jerusalem, Yehuda Halevi set sail for Palestine today from Alexandria, Egypt.
 According to legend, Halevi was killed by an Arab horseman when as he reached his ultimate destination.

-1288: Thirteen Jews in Troyes, France were burned at the stake by the inquisitio
+1288: Thirteen Jews in Troyes, France were burned at the stake by the inquisition

-1316: Birthdate of Charles IV, the Holy Roman Emperor who viewed his Jewish subjects as “servi camerae” and issued numerous letters ordering that they not be harmed.
+1316: Birthdate of Charles IV, Holy Roman Emperor.
+Charles viewed his Jewish subjects as “servi camerae” and issued numerous letters ordering that they not be harmed.
 The title of Holy Roman Emperor sounded grand but had very limited power so these letters went unheeded for the most part.
 However, when the Jewish community of Breslau was attacked, Charles ordered the killers to be arrested and punished for their crimes.

 1482: As the Christians continued their push to take control all of the Iberian Peninsula King Ferdinand took command at Alhama during the Granada War.